unplugin/unplugin-icons/README.md

 ## Custom Icons

-From v0.11, you can now load your own icons!
+From `v0.11`, you can now load your own icons!

+From `v0.12.24` you can also provide a transform callback to `FileSystemIconLoader`.

 ```ts
 import { promises as fs } from 'fs'